vitessio/website/content/en/docs/user-guides/configuration-advanced/region-sharding.md

 ## Cutover

 Once the copy process is complete, we can start cutting-over traffic.
-This is done in 2 steps, `SwitchReads` and `SwitchWrites`.
-Note that the commands are named for the tablet_types and not user operations.
-`Reads` is used for replica/rdonly, and `Writes` for primary.
-Read operations on primary will not be affected by a `SwitchReads`.
+This is done via [SwitchTraffic](../../../reference/vreplication/switchtraffic/).
+This replaced the previous SwitchReads and SwitchWrites commands with a single one.
+It is now possible to switch all traffic with just one command.

 ```bash
 ./204_switch_reads.sh